Agile Marketing and Real-Time Optimization

 4. Schedule regular check-ins

-Agile marketing works best when backed by the right tools.
-Real-time data and flexible optimization platforms allow you to act faster and smarter.
+Marketing agility works best when backed by the right tools.
+Real-time data and flexible optimization software allow you to act faster and smarter.

 1. Real-time optimization tools